mui/material-ui/docs/src/pages/components/icons/icons-es.md

   import { AccessAlarm, ThreeDRotation } from '@material-ui/icons';
   ```

-The safest is option 1 but option 2 can yield the best developer experience.
+The safest is Option 1 but Option 2 can yield the best developer experience.
 Make sure you follow the [minimizing bundle size guide](/guides/minimizing-bundle-size/#option-2) before using the second approach.
 The configuration of a Babel plugin is encouraged.

-### More SVG icons

-Looking for even more SVG icons?
-There are a lot of projects out there,
-but [https://materialdesignicons.com](https://materialdesignicons.com/) provides over 2,000 official and community provided icons.
-[mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) packages these icons as Material-UI SvgIcons in much the same way as [@material-ui/icons](https://www.npmjs.com/package/@material-ui/icons) does for the official icons.
+Each icon also has a "theme": `Filled` (default), `Outlined`, `Rounded`, `Two tone` and `Sharp`.
+If you want to import the icon component with a "theme" different than default, append the "theme" name to the icon name.
+For example `@material-ui/icons/Delete` icon with:

+- `Filled` "theme" (default) is exported as `@material-ui/icons/Delete`,
+- `Outlined` "theme" is exported as `@material-ui/icons/DeleteOutlined`,
+- `Rounded` "theme" is exported as `@material-ui/icons/DeleteRounded`,
+- `Two tone` "theme" is exported as `@material-ui/icons/DeleteTwoTone`,
+- `Sharp` "theme" is exported as `@material-ui/icons/DeleteSharp`.

+Note: The Material Design specification names the icons using "snake_case" naming (for example `delete_forever`, `add_a_photo`), while `@material-ui/icons` exports the respective icons using "PascalCase" naming (for example `DeleteForever`, `AddAPhoto`).
+There are three exceptions to this naming rule: `3d_rotation` exported as `ThreeDRotation`, `4k` exported as `FourK`, and `360` exported as `ThreeSixty`.

+{{"demo": "pages/components/icons/SvgMaterialIcons.js"}}

-## Font Icons
+## SvgIcon

-The `Icon` component will display an icon from any icon font that supports ligatures.
-As a prerequisite, you must include one, such as the
-[Material icon font](https://google.github.io/material-design-icons/#icon-font-for-the-web) in your project, for instance, via Google Web Fonts:
+If you need a custom SVG icon (not available in Material Icons) you should use the `SvgIcon` wrapper.
+The `SvgIcon` component takes the SVG `path` element as its child and converts it to a React component that displays this SVG icon, and allows the icon to be styled and respond to mouse events.
+SVG elements should be scaled for a 24x24px viewport.

+The resulting icon can be used as is, or included as a child for other Material-UI components that use icons.
+Por defecto, un Icono heredará el color del texto actual.
+Opcionalmente, se puede cambiar el color usando uno de los atributos del color del tema: `primary`, `secondary`, `action`, `error` & `disabled`.

+{{"demo": "pages/components/icons/SvgIcons.js"}}

+### Libraries

+#### Material Design (recommended)

+Material Design has standardized over [1,000 official icons](#material-icons).

+#### MDI

+[materialdesignicons.com](https://materialdesignicons.com/) provides over 2,000 icons.
+For the wanted icon, copy the SVG `path` they provide, and use it as the child of the `SvgIcon` component.

+Note: [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) has already wrapped each of these SVG icons with the `SvgIcon` component, so you don't have to do it yourself.

+## Icon (Font icons)

+El componente `Icon` mostrará iconos de cualquier fuente compatible con ligaduras.
+Como requisito previo, se debe incluir una, como la [fuente de iconos Material](https://google.github.io/material-design-icons/#icon-font-for-the-web) en el proyecto, por ejemplo, vía Google Web Fonts:

 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons" />